Construction hoarding and building site hoardings why are they needed?

 This adds some creativity and visual interest to what is usually a very cumbersome ugly wooden wall.
 The digitally panels printed can have information about the construction project or the hoarding panels might be printed with a CGI (Computer Graphics Imaging) of the construction development.

-Some companies preparing for a lengthy project might sell the ad space on their construction hoarding if in a primary location.
+Some companies preparing for a lengthy project might sell the ad space on their site hoarding if in a primary location.
 Landscaping features can be added although they are typically not because they could be damaged by the ongoing construction activities.

 From a safety perspective, construction hoarding keeps unauthorised personnel out of a building site, which reduces the risk of injury.